yashsriram/tom-and-jerry/README.md

 ## code
 - The code is written in `C++`.
-- All the src is written in `src/`.
+- All the source code is in `src/`.
 - [Simplecpp](https://www.cse.iitb.ac.in/~ranade/simplecpp/) is used for rendering.
 - `include` & `lib` contains headers and implementation of simplecpp.